 - Traceability: Can I see how you got there?

-- Appropriateness: Was this the right method for the question?
+- Appropriateness: Was this the right approach for the question?

 - Reproducibility (sometimes): Would we see the same again?

-The implication is that rigour isn’t a universal bar you either clear or don’t.
-It’s a set of expectations and those expectations need to be surfaced before they can be met.
+Seen this way, rigour doesn’t behave like a universal bar you either clear or don’t.
+It’s a set of expectations and those expectations need to be made explicit before they can be meaningfully met.

 Is trustworthiness enough?